back

 A Home of Her Own

-She’s there now: in her own home – the one she saved and worked for.
+She’s there now: in her own home – the one SHE saved and worked for.

-I don’t know the ins and outs of how her days feel now.
-But I know she has made room for the life she wanted.
-For her kids, her people and for herself.
+I don’t know the ins and outs of how her days feel now but I know she has made room for the life she wanted for her kids, her people and for herself.

 She didn’t wait for permission.
 She forged her own path.